evilsocket/arc/README.md

 ## Usage

-### Binary release

-You can find binary releases of Arc [here](https://github.com/evilsocket/arc/releases).

-### From source

-Make sure you have Go >= 1.8 installed and configured, then download Arc sources, install dependencies and compile the `arcd` server component:
+You can find binary releases of Arc [here](https://github.com/evilsocket/arc/releases), if instead you want to build it from source, make sure you have Go >= 1.8 installed and configured correctly, then clone this repository, install the dependencies and compile the `arcd` server component:

     git clone https://github.com/evilsocket/arc $GOPATH/src/github.com/evilsocket/arc
     cd $GOPATH/src/github.com/evilsocket/arc/arcd
     make vendor_get
     make

-### Running

-Copy the `sample_config.json` file to a new `config.json` file, customize it and run the `arc` web application:
+Once you either extracted the release archive or compiled it yourself, copy `sample_config.json` to a new `config.json` file and customize it.
+The most important fields to change are the `username` and the `password`, which is the SHA256 checksum of the authentication password you want to use, you can generate a new one with:

+    echo -n "your-new-password" | sha256sum

+Once everything is ready, youn can finally start the `arcd` server:

     ./arcd -config config.json -app arc

-The `password` field is the SHA256 checksum of your password, you can generate a new one with:

-    echo -n "your-new-password" | sha256sum

-Browse `http://localhost:8080/` and login with the credentials you specified in the `config.json` file.
+Now browse `http://localhost:8080/` ( or the address and port you configured ) and login with the configured credentials.

+**NOTE**

+Other than the username and the password, during login you need to specify an additional encryption key.
+This second key is not used to login to the system itself but to encrypt and decrypt your records client side.
+You can specify different keys each time you login, as long as you remember which key you used to encrypt which record :)

 ## Configuration

-You will find a `sample_config.json` file inside the `arcd` folder of the project, this is the example configuration you need to customize the first time.
+This is the example configuration file you need to customize the first time.

 ```json
 {